 Doors

 The doorway is one of the easiest ways to break into an RV.
-The locking system present in a few travel trailers does not perform marvelously in securing the vehicle.
+The locking system in a few travel trailers does not perform marvelously in securing the vehicle.

 -